 \subsection{Gauss sums, L- and epsilon-factors}

 In many of our formulae, epsilon-factors attached to characters of the Galois group (or rather the Weil group) of $\Qp$ will make an appearance, so we shall fix normalizations for these.
-We follow the normalizations of \cite{deligne73} and \cite{tate79}.
+We follow the conventions of \cite{deligne73}.

 Let $E$ be an algebraically closed field of characteristic 0, and let $\zeta = (\zeta_n)_{n \ge 0}$ be a choice of a compatible system of $p$-power roots of unity in $E$.
 The data of such a choice is equivalent to the data of an additive character $\lambda: \Qp \to E^\times$ with kernel $\Zp$, defined by $\lambda(1/p^n) = \zeta_n$.